edgio-docs/edgio-docs/guides/split_testing.md

 ## Compatibility with A/B testing tools

 Moovweb XDN split testing routes traffic at the edge based on a variety of criteria.
-It does not split users into cohorts or report business metrics about A/B tests since there are many great tools for that.
+It does not identify user cohorts (although it can split on cohorts identified by annother tool) or report business metrics about A/B tests since there are many great tools for that.
 We recommend you utlize an A/B testing tool that supports server-side integration such as Monetate, Optimizely, Adobe Test, Google Experiments, or Visual Web Optimizer.
 These tools will set a cookie or header that can be used to split traffic using the appropriate criteria described above.